RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-07-05-newsletter.md

 ### Research IT news
 #### A100 GPU nodes
 Bessemer is now [temporarily upgraded with 64 A100 GPUs](https://changelog.hpc.shef.ac.uk/bessemer-a100-nodes/).
-The resource is available for immediate use, however, it will be moved to Stanage in due course.
+The resource is available for immediate use, however, it will be moved to Stanage (see below) in due course.
 For more information please visit [https://docs.hpc.shef.ac.uk/en/latest/bessemer/GPUComputingBessemer.html#gpucomputing-bessemer](https://docs.hpc.shef.ac.uk/en/latest/bessemer/GPUComputingBessemer.html#gpucomputing-bessemer).

 #### Introduction of our new HPC facility, Stanage
-Our new HPC facility, named Stanage, will allow access to ~12 000 cores and 64 GPU (A100).
+Our new HPC facility, named Stanage, will allow access to ~12,000 cores and 64 GPU (A100).
 The facility will come online at the end of July/early August.

 ### Training